 AID STATIONS: there will be three aid station stocked.
 Basic medical supplies, water, cokes, M&M’s, and pretzels will be available at Aid station #1 at Hurricanes (mile 16). #2 at Bayou Plaza (mile 23) sponsored by SELECT PHYSICAL THERAPY and #3 in the Sunset Liquors parking lot (mile 30).

 If you wish to have a drop-off bag for any of the aid stations, give it to me at packet pickup on Friday night.

 Please use caution as you cross streets.
 Cars will look left and turn right.
 Make sure they see youbefore proceeding.

-Thank you to our SPONSORS; NWFTC, Run With It, UnitedHealthCare, Bodyworks by Bull and The Island, Hotel by RL and all the volunteers.
+Thank you to our SPONSORS; NWFTC, Run With It, UnitedHealthCare, Bodyworks by Bull and The Island, ZARZAUR LAW FIRM and SELECT PHYSICAL THERAPY and all the volunteers.

-Don’t forget the free Recovery Run with complimentary Bloody Mary’s Saturday morning, New Year's Day at 8:00 AM at The Island, Hotel by RL.
+Don’t forget the free Recovery Run with complimentary Bloody Mary’s Saturday morning, New Year's Day at 8:00 AM at The Island.
 See race director for more details.